aridaibordon/chess-ratings/README.md

 ## Are women worse at chess?
-Solving stupid questions using numerical methods
+Answering stupid questions using numerical methods

 <p>In this repository, the complete code used in the document LINK is shown.
 FIDE data can be found <a href="https://ratings.fide.com/">here</a> (although it needs to be corrected due to the missmatching of one of the rows).</p>